 Housing & Meals

-Students will reside in hostels and homestays for the duration of the program.
-Breakfast and dinner will be provided, but students will be responsible for the cost of lunch on their own.
+Students will reside in hostels for the duration of the program.
+Breakfast will be provided each day, as will two group dinners, but students will be responsible for the cost of all other meals on their own.

 Costs and cancellation policies vary by program.
 Please see the "Program Costs and Budget" information page.
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.